emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

 **(3)** Identify an entry point for the feature and establish a public-facing contract to get started (e.g. "I'll add a controller action that returns profits for a given month and a year")

+This would also be a good opportunity to encode the public contract in an integration test.
+This post isn't about integration testing, but I'd recommend a test that both runs in a separate process and uses the application in the same way a real user would (e.g. by sending HTTP requests).
+Having an integration test for regression safety from the start can help us *avoid* scratching that itch from our unit tests.

 <figure>
   ![Fig 10.
 Step 3](/img/tdd-fail/step3.svg)
 </figure>

-**(4)** Start writing a test for the entry point, but *instead of immediately trying to solve the problem*, intentionally defer writing any implementation logic!
+**(4)** Start writing a unit test for the entry point, but *instead of immediately trying to solve the problem*, intentionally defer writing any implementation logic!
 Instead, break down the problem by dreaming up all of the objects you wish you had at your disposal (e.g. "This controller would be simple if only it could depend on something that gave it revenue by month and on something else that gave it costs by month")

 This step improves your design by encouraging small, single-purpose units by default.